mpearon/wings/Getting Started.md

 	- Navigate to https://designee.faa.gov/#/designeeLocator
 	- Select an Aviation Medical Examiner (AME) from the list offered in your area
 	- Schedule a **3rd Class Medical Examination**, providing the appointment confirmation
+	- The Examination
+		- For most people, the 3rd Class Medical is a pretty easy ride and is nothing to be concerned about.
+In my case, I'm a relatively healthy male in my early 30s with no pre-existing conditions - other than allergies.
+		- Here is what we did during my medical exam:
+			- Urine Sample
+			- Height
+			- Weight
+			- Eye Examination
+			- Blood Pressure
+			- Ear Examination
+			- Health-related Questions
+		- ...and that's about it!
+If you have pre-existing conditions, it might be a bit trickier - but most things can be dealt with.<br />
+		*Note: If you want to read a long, confusing document about what your AME is actually looking for, take a look at [this](https://www.faa.gov/about/office_org/headquarters_offices/avs/offices/aam/ame/guide/media/guide.pdf).
+Don't worry if you don't understand it - that's what they pay the doctors for!*

 ## Your first flight lesson
 ### What to bring